 Only Units 3 and 4 are used in calculation of the Australian Tertiary Admissions Rank or ATAR.

 In Year 11 all students are expected to undertake six studies (12 units).

 Students must choose a minimum of one from the following three English courses:

-Religion and Society Unit 1 or Unit 2 or Texts and Traditions Unit 1 will be undertaken by all Year 11 students as part of the College’s Religious Studies requirement.
+Religion and Society Unit 1 or Unit 2 or Texts and Traditions Unit 1 is compulsory for all Year 11 students as part of the College’s Religious Studies requirement.

 In Year 12, students are expected to undertake five studies (10 units).